TUB-DVG/djangoCityDB/README.md

 contact [us](mailto:info@dvg.tu-berlin.de).
 The goal is to publish it as open-source software.

-## Install python package `django-citydb` and its dependencies in your project

-To install the `django-citydb` package itself do the following:

-- Clone this repository into your desired folder:

-        $ git clone [SSH-Key/Https]

-- Use pip to install the local copy of `django-citydb` (the path should point to the folder that contains this `README`):

-        $ pip install -e [Path/to/your/django-citydb/Clone]

-## Install Install python package `django-citydb` as a part of vdistrict
+## Install Install python package `django-citydb` as a part of vdistrict / your project

 To install the `django-citydb` package itself do the following: